daghb/enkj-msfs-2020/README.md

 This is the source for the freeware scenery of ENKJ - Kjeller airport - for Microsoft Flight Simulator 2020

 Please feel free to contribute.
-Building models is especially welcome
+Building models are especially welcome